ankita-banerjee20/face_verification/README.md

 ## Getting Started:
 To kickstart the face verification app follow the next section to ensure proper installation and configuration of dependencies.

+## Prerequisites:
+1. Python 3.12 must be installed in order to run.
+2. Kivy must be installed to run the UI.

 ## How to Run Guide:
 Follow these steps to run the face verification app successfully: